juswamacbook/juswamacbook/README.md

 - 👋 Hi, I'm Josh M. Ranin
 - 👀 I’m interested in music, sports such as basketball, and language learning.
-- 🌱 I’m currently learning Python3, HTML, CSS
+- 🌱 I’m currently learning HTML, Javascript, CSS, Node.js and Figma
-- 💞️ I’m looking to collaborate on future projects involving music, language learning involving an AI assistant, as well as
+- 💞️ I’m looking to collaborate on future projects involving music, language learning involving an AI assistant, as well as any mobile/website applications
 - 📫 How to reach me instagram: @03nineteen_jo, twitter: @ayjoshyyy
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can play drums and piano!